D-5 (Panasonic): D-5 HD

 HD material is often captured for post production of film projects, whereby the D-5 HD scanning equipment is cheaper by the hour than a full resolution 2K film scan.

 As of 2010, no D-5 HD camcorders have been offered for sale.
-Panasonic instead markets DVCPRO HD and P2 camcorders for field production of 720P or 1080i and 1080p images.
+Panasonic instead markets P2 camcorders for field production of 720p or 1080i and 1080p images.

 In 2007, Panasonic introduced an add-on box (AJ-HDP2000) that allows a standard D-5 VTR to encode 2K (2048 x 1080) resolution material with 4:4:4 color space onto D-5 tape using the industry standard JPEG2000 wavelet-based compression.